| Thunder Dragon Adventure |

 Syd Turner, UK, 2012

 The Kingdom of Bhutan is a destination known to few, distant from the western world both geographically and in culture.
-Less than 6,000 foreigners traveled here in 2003, an amazingly low figure when you consider that this amount can easily turn the styles into the Grand Canyon National Park in less than two hours!
-Bhutan sounds like the perfect place for H-C Travel.
+It has less visitors annually than the Grand Canyon National Park can have in under two hours!
+Bhutan sounds like the perfect place for an H-C Travel motorcycle tour!

 Nestled in the eastern Himalayas, Bhutan is sandwiched between Tibet and India.
-For the touring enthusiast, this tiny land offers the qualities we all seek when travelling on two wheels: a diversity of stunning scenery, an inviting population, political tranquility and exotic culture found within a small geographical package, quality riding that stimulates the senses at every mile, and the sense that this is a unique experience.
+For the motorbike touring enthusiast, this tiny land offers the qualities we all seek when travelling by motorbike: a diversity of stunning scenery, an inviting population, political tranquility and exotic culture found within a small geographical package, quality riding that stimulates the senses at every mile, and the sense that this is a unique experience.

 Bhutan’s cautious limitation of tourism and outside influence has paid off.
 The statistics are impressive: 72% of the country is forested, over 770 species of birds, over 165 species of mammals and an astonishing 5,500 species of plants.
 So few places on Earth offer such unspoiled beauty.
 The flora and fauna are remarkably pristine.
 The entire country is mountainous, shadowed by the towering snowcapped Himalayas - you'll ride through lush green valleys sculpted over time by great rivers, never far from the imposing views of the world’s highest peaks.

 The natural and well preserved beauty of Bhutan is no accident.
-Life is guided here by the deep spirituality of Buddhism, with its roots dating back to the 7th century.
-In Bhutan, all things living are valued and revered, a harmony with nature and fellow man that will be evident as you encounter the natives throughout your journey.
+Life is guided here by the deep spirituality of Buddhism, all things living are valued and revered, a harmony with nature and fellow man that will be evident as you encounter the natives throughout your journey.

-The highlights of this event are not marked by the usual "tourist" sights found on souvenir post cards.
-It is the beauty of Bhutan's' nature, ancient traditions, gracious peoples and the joy of sharing this extremely special experience with others that make this tour so special.
+The highlights are not marked by the usual ’tourist’ sights found on souvenir postcards.
+It is the natural beauty, ancient traditions, gracious people and the joy of sharing this extremely special experience with others that make Bhutan so special.

 And your motorcycle experience is pretty good too!
 You will be riding into thin air as you cross a number of high passes offering magnificent views the eastern Himalayas.
 Take the Nikka Shu road carved out of the side of a cliff overlooking the Mangde Chu River.